Softoft/open-ticket-ai/docs/original_source/api/core/ce_core_config.md

 ---
-description: Discover the core configuration system of the Open Ticket AI project.
+description: Explore the core configuration system for the Open Ticket AI project.
-  This guide details the Python data models (`config_models.py`) and validation logic (`config_validator.py`) that define and manage all application settings.
+  This documentation details the `config_models.py` module for structuring application settings and `config_validator.py` for robust validation, ensuring a stable and reliable deployment.
 ---
 # Documentation for `**/ce/core/config/**/*.py`